 The area is underlain by a complex of imbricated thrusts involving volcanic and sedimentary rocks of Late Triassic and/or Lower Cretaceous Overlap assemblage rock.
 Rocks present include andesitic breccia, tuff and flows, and minor shale and limestone.
 These rocks and the thrusts are cut by a quartz diorite intrusion of the Jurassic to Tertiary Coast Plutonic Complex, dated at 68 million years (Late Cretaceous) by the uranium-lead method on zircon (Geological Survey of Canada Paper 88-1E).
+Geological mapping in 2022 was carried out over parts of the Cretaceous-Tertiary Bendor suite stock at the head of Francois Creek.
+This was given the name Francois Creek stock, an east-northeast trending body approximately 4 kilometres by 14 kilometres with composite lithologies of intermediate to mafic-ultramafic phases.

 Intrusive rocks occur mainly at lower elevations on the AT 2 claim and consist of mafic diorite and ultramafic rocks (Assessment Report 16688).
 Most pertinent to this occurrence are two zones of massive sulphide mineralization, each exposed over 5 to 10 square metres, comprising pyrite, pyrrhotite, chalcopyrite, pentlandite and unspecified associated cobalt minerals.
 These zones have been interpreted as magmatic segregations in the intrusive.
-Samples were analysed at up to 0.5 per cent copper, 0.4 per cent nickel and 0.1 per cent cobalt (Assessment Report 16688).
+Samples were analyzed at up to 0.5 per cent copper, 0.4 per cent nickel and 0.1 per cent cobalt (Assessment Report 16688).
 Minor amounts of gold, silver, platinum and palladium were also recorded.
 However, these outcrops were thought not to be the source of the original boulder train of interest.

 Near or at the contact with the volcanic rocks, there are zones or structures marked by pyritization, unspecified alteration and quartz or calcite veining.
 In particular, seven quartz-carbonate veins were located in the intrusive rocks, which are up to 150 by 40 metres, and which generally trend northwest and dip steeply.
 Mineralization is present but is not significant.